cdgreenidge/leabra7/docs/specs.rst

       default parameter values.

    .. py:attribute:: log_on_cycle
+   .. py:attribute:: log_on_trial
+   .. py:attribute:: log_on_epoch
+   .. py:attribute:: log_on_batch

-      An iterable of strings specifying which layer attributes to log each cycle.
-Defaults to an empty iterable, :code:`()`.
-Valid members of the iterable are:
+      A tuple of strings specifying which layer attributes to log at the respective frequency.
+Defaults to an empty tuple, :code:`()`.
+Valid members of the tuple are:

       - :code:`avg_act`, the average layer activation.
       - :code:`avg_net`, the average layer net input.